travisanderson99/wordpress-code-challenge/README.md

 -   Style the aggregator to the best of your ability.
 Bootstrap classes are available.
 -   Your CSS can be placed in the /resources/assets/styles/layouts/\_posts.scss file.

+## Technical Considerations

+-   Say we have 1000s of posts, how would you handle making sure the site doesn't get laggy when the user has loaded 1000+ posts onto the page?
+-   If a user clicks into a post and then back out to the main post list page, by default the user will go back to the top of the page with the original 10 posts loaded; How can you make sure the user goes back to the place they were originally at during the time of the click?
+-   Being that this is a blog, SEO is critical for success, make sure crawlers will be able reliably to access the content.

 ## Project Submission

 -   Complete the challenge and return the updated theme files in a zip file to travis@prepnetwork.com.
--   Within the email, please provide any details related to where your code is, what you struggled with, and any other thoughts you have.
+-   Within the email, please provide any details related to the location of your PHP, JS and CSS code, what you struggled with, and anything else you want us to know.